breachintelligence/active-directory-tester/README.md

 #### --username
 The username you want to test authentication for

+> Note that the `username` option should use the full username (e.g., `user@org.com`, `ORG/user`).
+The AD tester does not make use of the Principal Name Pattern option found within Polarity.

 #### --password
 The password for the `username` you want to test authentication for